-- 1. Your motherboard has an IOMMU unit. - 2.
-Your CPU supports the IOMMU. - 3.
-The IOMMU is enabled in the BIOS. - 4.
-The VM must run with VT-x/AMD-V and nested paging enabled. - 5.
-Your Linux kernel was compiled with IOMMU support (including DMA remapping, see CONFIG_DMAR kernel compilation option).
-The PCI stub driver (CONFIG_PCI_STUB) is required as well. - 6.
-Your Linux kernel recognizes and uses the IOMMU unit (intel_iommu=on boot option could be needed).
-Search for DMAR and PCI-DMA in kernel boot log.
+- 1. Your motherboard has an IOMMU unit.

+- 2. Your CPU supports the IOMMU.

+- 3. The IOMMU is enabled in the BIOS.

+- 4. The VM must run with VT-x/AMD-V and nested paging enabled.

+- 5. Your Linux kernel was compiled with IOMMU support (including DMA remapping, see CONFIG\DMAR kernel compilation option).
+The PCI stub driver (CONFIG\PCI\STUB) is required as well.